 Detecting Endangered Sawfish in Biscayne Bay, Florida

-In collaboration with sawfish researchers at the National Marine Fisheries Service Panama City Laboratory and the University of Miami, the Biscayne Bay HFA is working to better understand endangered smalltooth sawfish activity and habitat use in Biscayne Bay.
-It is not currently well understood if smalltooth sawfish utilize habitats within Biscayne Bay and scientists are gathering this information by tagging individual sawfish with acoustic tags.
+In collaboration with sawfish researchers at the National Marine Fisheries Service Miami Laboratory and the University of Miami, the Biscayne Bay HFA is working to better understand endangered smalltooth sawfish activity and habitat use in Biscayne Bay.
+It is not currently well understood if smalltooth sawfish utilize habitats within Biscayne Bay and scientists are gathering this information from individual sawfish with acoustic tags.
 These tags ping to stationary receivers that “listen” for sawfish underwater.
 This summer, the network of acoustic receivers in the HFA successfully detected two tagged sawfish in Biscayne Bay – the first records of sawfish detected in Biscayne Bay!
 This was exciting news since researchers had been “listening” for sawfish for a whole year in this area without any other detections.
 This fall and winter acoustic receivers will continue to detect any tagged sawfish in Biscayne Bay.
 Scientists are excited to obtain more data on sawfish habitat use in the HFA to better inform management and protection of this endangered species.

 Photo: Smalltooth sawfish.